joshcanhelp/josh-to-11/_content/post/2004/2004-01-07-eating-is-half-of-the-equation.md

 {% h2br %}Update 2021-11-29{% endh2br %}

 This is something I wrote a long time ago when I was busy losing ~100 pounds.
 Several people asked me how I did it so I wrote this up in Word, printed multiple copies at work on the laser printer, and physically handed copies to people who asked.
 I'm paying closer attention to my health these days and came across this list as I was cleaning up some of my digital hoarding.
-Alsot 2 decades later, most of these are still important.
+Almost 2 decades later, most of these are still important.
 For me right now, these are key:

 - Don't diet, change your lifestyle; easier said then done but nothing feels worse than losing 20 pounds and then just gaining it right back (ask me how I know)
 - Never get to starving; it's unnecessary and leads to bad choices